 Empirical Research

-• Who falls for SMS text message scams ("SMiShing") and why [Preprint]
+• Who falls for SMS text message scams ("SMiShing") and why [Survey preprint] [Interview paper]

 • Phishing and ransomware attacks on distributed energy resources [Poster]